dustywusty/wonderful-idle-rogue-nethack-like-mud/README.md

-# wonderful-idle-rogue-nethack-like-mud\
+# wonderful-idle-rogue-nethack-like-mud
 ..?

 ## What?

 Yeah, I don't know what this is yet.
-I want to dork around w/
+I really, really want to dork around w/:

-* ECS
+* ECS (Entity Component System)
 * Rust
-* Game dev
+* & game dev